saybur/kea-mboot/README.md

 Netboot 1.0 for Retro Enthusiasts
 =================================

-This page documents my "adventure" trying to get a 1998 Rev B iMac net-booting OS 9 via modern (2024) open source server software.
+This page documents my "adventure" trying to get a 1998 Rev B iMac booting MacOS 9 over the network via modern (2025) open source server software.
 This includes a custom Kea DHCP server hook, along with some configuration examples and general hints.

-This guide assumes a lot, mainly familiarly with Linux, old Macs, and networking more generally.
-If that sounds intimidating you may want to consider a different approach than net booting, it is kind of a PITA.
-With that said, I hope this can be the basis for something that an out-of-the-box project can integrate to make it easier.
-Barring that, I welcome input (including PRs) to fix/amend/clarify/whatever anything here.
-My goal is to let this serve as a template for others to net-boot their systems with fewer headaches than I had trying to get it working.
+This guide assumes a lot: familiarly with Linux, old Macs, and networking more generally.
+If that sounds intimidating you may want to consider a different approach than net-booting, it is kind of a PITA.
+With that said, I hope this documentation/hook will let others boot their systems off a network with fewer headaches than I had trying to get it working, or even serve as the basis for an out-of-the-box project to integrate.

-Most of the credit here belongs to Michael Egan, Rob Lineweaver, and many others, who got this working in production environments around the turn of the millenium and did a great job documenting their work.
+Most of the credit here belongs to Michael Egan, Rob Lineweaver, and many others who got this working in production environments around the turn of the millenium and did a great job documenting their work.
 Major thanks to all of them, this would have been impossible to figure out without their efforts.

+I welcome input (including PRs) to fix/amend/clarify/whatever anything here.

 ## Raison d'etre

 I have a 1998 Rev B iMac without a working CD-ROM drive.
-Apple rather famously made these systems without many external bus options and Open Firmware wasn't cooperating with attempts to boot from USB.
+Apple famously made these systems without many external bus options and Open Firmware wasn't cooperating with attempts to boot from USB.
 Rather than do sensible things, like fix/replace the CD drive or pull the hard drive for installation on another computer, I foolishly thought, "why not use this fancy NetBoot thing to do the OS installation, I mean, _how hard could it be_?"

-## You Will Need These Things
+## Things You'll Need

 - NetBoot 1.0 compatible Mac computer,
-- Modern Linux/BSD server, with services,
+- Modern Linux/BSD server,
 - A Mac ROM and disk images for your server,
-- Working network for all these devices.
+- Functional networking for these devices.

-I'll go through each of these in a bit more detail.
+I'll go through each item in a bit more detail.

 ### Compatible Systems

-This process only works with the BOOTP based NetBoot 1.0, which is implemented on the following New World ROM systems:
+This process only works with the BOOTP based NetBoot 1.0, implemented on the following New World ROM systems:

 - some iMacs (tray-loaders),
 - some early iBooks,